gluwa/creditcoin/docs/dev-guide/src/architecture/client.md

 This is where we put together all of the pieces of the client - configuring storage, kicking off networking, setting up the RPC server, connecting to telemetry, setting up the block import pipeline (and consensus, which is part of the import pipeline), and more.
-This is also the entrypoint to mining (we just spawn a bunch of threads which are tasked with mining and submitting results).

 This code lives in [`node/src/service.rs`](https://github.com/gluwa/creditcoin/tree/dev/node/src/service.rs).